top of page

 - Treatments for compensatory strategies (increase independence for Activities of Daily Living - ADL) focusing on motion, strength and coordination, last 2-4 weeks

-SPEECH THERAPY - Treatments for initial assessment and interventions for swallowing & communication difficulties, last 4 weeks
+- Treatments for initial assessment and interventions for swallowing & communication difficulties, last 4 weeks

 - Treatments for neuro-interventions for dyspnea (difficulty breathing) and dysphagia (difficulty swallowing), last 6 weeks